codemod-com/website/cms/automations/antd-5-props-changed-migration.md

   og:title: Antd V5 - Props Changed Migration | Intuita Automations
   twitter:title: Antd V5 - Props Changed Migration | Intuita Automations
-  description: This codemod changes the way the component props are applied. twitter:card: This codemod changes the way the component props are applied.--- This codemod changes the way the component props are applied.
+  description: This codemod changes the way the component props are applied. twitter:card: This codemod changes the way the component props are applied.
+---
+This codemod changes the way the component props are applied.